pieroproietti/penguins-eggs/sourceforge/files/iso/kali-linux/README.md

 * Repository: [penguins-eggs](https://github.com/pieroproietti/penguins-eggs)
 * Blog: [penguins-eggs](https://penguins-eggs.net)

-* You can find more informations on this Linux distro at: [Keli Linux](https://www.kali.org/).
+* You can find more informations on this Linux distro at: [Kali Linux](https://www.kali.org/).

 # Disclaim
 __Please note what this project is in no way connected to the original distro in any official way, it’s just my personal experiment.__